-11.0 INVESTMENT ADVISOR
+12.0 INVESTMENT ADVISOR

-The Council's investment advisor must be approved by Council and be licensed by the Australian Securities and Investment Commission.
+In accordance with the Investment Policy Guidelines issued by the then Division of Local Government in May 2010, the Council's investment advisor must be approved by Council and be licensed by the Australian Securities and Investment Commission.
 The advisor must be an independent person who has no actual or potential conflict of interest in relation to investment products being recommended; and is free to choose the most appropriate product within the terms and conditions of the investment policy.

 The independent advisor is required to provide written confirmation that they do not have any actual or potential conflicts of interest in relation to the investments they are recommending or reviewing, including that they are not receiving any commissions or other benefits in relation to the investments being recommended or reviewed.
+Any commissions received by the investment advisor must be rebated in full to Council.

-12.0 MEASUREMENT
+13.0 MEASUREMENT

 A monthly report will be provided to Council by the Responsible Accounting Officer.
-The report will detail the investment portfolio in terms of performance, percentage exposure of the total portfolio, maturity date and any changes in market value.
+The report will detail the investment portfolio in terms of investment returns, change in value and composition and adherence to the risk limits outlined in this policy.